|

 - Most billing

-and payment matters to health providers are taken care by the HMO management.
+and payment matters are provided by the health providers and are taken care of by the HMO management.

 There is no need for frequent contact between the insured and the insurance